Messages

 }} -

-Default: { displayServiceErrorMessages: false, overrides: {default: "Error, please try again." }}
+Default: {displayServiceErrorMessages: false, overrides: {default: "Error, please try again."}}

 Deep Chat automatically displays an error message when something goes wrong.
 This object is used to control what the message will contain.

-is used to overwrite the error message text based on what has caused it: default
+overrides is used to overwrite the error message text based on what has caused it: default is used for any kind of error, service

-is for communication with the target service and speechToText
+is for communication with the target service and speechToText is when there is a problem using the speechToText functionality.

 Example